jobovy/galpy/doc/source/actionAngle.rst

 Clearly, there is very little change, as most of the wiggles are of low *n*.

-..
-WARNING:: While the orbit-based actionAngle technique in principle works for triaxial potentials, angles and frequencies for non-axisymmetric potentials are not implemented yet.

 This technique also works for triaxial potentials, but using those requires the code to also use the azimuthal angle variable in the auxiliary potential (this is unnecessary in axisymmetric potentials as